dariusmazeika/city-tour-app/README.md

 # docker-django-webpack-starter

-This is a starter project for a django app with webpack built static that uses docker for dev enironment.
+This is a starter project for a django app that uses docker for the environment.
 Docker and docker-compose is all you need to develop, build & deploy, run development or production mode with a single command.

 ## stack